ramses990729/DevOpsPills/README.md

 # Description

 this is a wordpress theme divided in php files based on the wordpress template hierarchy.
-Using Php as the main programming language, bootstrap as a css framework and Jqwery for the page interactivity.
+Using Php as the main programming language, bootstrap as a css framework and Jquery for the page interactivity.

 # Files used in this project